MrPAkaCannyBoiz/MrPAkaCannyboiz/README.md

 ## Hi there 👋

+I'm Can, a software engineer student from Thailand
+I can build and design whatever in my mind
+My main tech is Angular(TS), Spring Boot(Java), .NET(C#), and PostgreSQL.
+I can also do a React and Blazor if needed :D.
+Currently most of my repositories are for school work.
+But I plan to do more!

+Fun fact:
+- I don't like coffee
+- And I love energy drinks
+- I'm Night Owl
+- I love Rom-Com animes

 <!--
 **MrPAkaCannyBoiz/MrPAkaCannyboiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.